 Identifying your brand of kitchen faucet can be tricky.
 Whether your faucet is failing and you need a replacement part, or your friend just really wants to know what kind of faucet you have, you need to know the brand.
 Sometimes the brand is obvious, so finding the brand and the necessary replacement parts is simple.
 However, this is not always the case.
 Read on for a quick guide on how to identify your kitchen faucet brand.

-If you left the box when you installed the faucet, the manufacturer will mark the brand on the box.
+If you left the box when you installed the faucet.
+The manufacturer will customize the packaging box with the brand logo, which is made by a special carton box making machine.
 However, many people do not keep the box or packaging of the faucet.
 Don’t worry, there are plenty of other ways to determine the brand of your faucet.

 The owner’s manual or installation guide should also have a make, model, or serial number, which can help you identify the brand of your faucet.
 Again, it’s okay if you don’t have this, as there are other things you can do to determine the brand of the faucet.